Nilcs2/Nilcs2/README.md

 - 🌱 I’m currently learning Windows Database and Web Programming.
 - 👯 I’m looking to collaborate on a class project which I am thinking of making a simple chat application with virtual assistant for
      finance.
-- 🤔 I’m looking for help with my class project.
+- 🤔 I’m working on my class project with Michael, Lisa an Jonah for a remodelling website.
 - 💬 Ask me about IT infrastructure has worked in that field.
 - 📫 How to reach me: You can on nsingh2341@sdsu.edu.
 - ⚡ Fun fact: I am a polyglot and I can speak 5 languages.